TITLE 17 – BANKS AND BANKING

 Band Ordinance 41-98, § 12.

-The Solicitor General may represent the interest of the Loan Committee in any matter before the Court of Central Jurisdiction.
+The Solicitor General shall represent the interest of the Office of Management and Budget in any matter before the Court of Central Jurisdiction.

 Historical and Statutory Notes